robiveli/js-captcha/README.md

 </script>
 ```

-No styling included, just style it as you wish :)
+No extra styling included, just style it as you wish, see options below.

 ### Options ###